Evidence-based

 EMDR: Eye Movement Desensitization and Reprocessing

-EMDR (Eye Movement Desensitization and Reprocessing) is a highly researched and effective form of psychotherapy designed to help people heal from the symptoms and emotional distress that are the result of disturbing life experiences.
+EMDR (Eye Movement Desensitization and Reprocessing) is an effective form of psychotherapy designed to help people heal from the symptoms and emotional distress that are the result of disturbing life experiences.
 Unlike traditional talk therapy, EMDR focuses on reprocessing traumatic memories to make them less distressing.
 It uses bilateral stimulation—often involving guided eye movements, but sometimes tones or taps—to activate the brain's natural healing process, similar to what happens during REM sleep.
 This process allows the brain to fully process the memory, integrating it into a less emotionally charged and more adaptive perspective.
 Ultimately, EMDR helps individuals shift from feeling stuck in the past to experiencing freedom and resilience in the present.

 ART: Accelerated Resolution Therapy